On The Relative N-Tensor Nilpotent Degree of Finite Groups: Tensor Nilpotent Groups

-\end{proof} We are ready to define the concept of tensor nilpotency of groups. \begin{definition} Let $G$ be a group.
+We are ready to define the concept of tensor nilpotency of a group: \begin{definition} Let $G$ be a group.
 Then $G$ is called tensor nilpotent if $Z_{n}^{\otimes}(G)=G$ for some $n\geq0$.
 For a tensor nilpotent group $G$, the smallest $c\geq0$ in which $Z_{c}^{\otimes}(G)=G$ is called the tensor nilpotency class or briefly the tensor class of $G$. \end{definition}

 \begin{theorem} For a finite group G, we have

 for all $n\geq 1$. \end{theorem} \begin{proof} We khow that